 Through the groundbreaking Human Connectome Project, researchers like Deanna Barch have spent years mapping the complex wiring of the human brain.
-Barch, who chairs the Department of Psychological and Brain Sciences at Washington University in St. Louis, provides a behind-the-scenes look into the project and helps us understand the links between brain connectivity and human behavior.
+Barch, who chairs the Department of Psychological & Brain Sciences at Washington University in St. Louis, provides a behind-the-scenes look into the project and helps us understand the links between brain connectivity and human behavior.

 Barack Obama: Now as humans, we can identify galaxies light-years away; we can study particles smaller than an atom.
 But we still haven’t unlocked the mystery of the three pounds of matter that sits between our ears.

 Claire Navarro: Thanks for listening to Hold That Thought.
 I’m Claire Navarro.
 The clip you just heard was President Barack Obama in 2013, talking about his commitment to helping scientists learn more about the amazing, mysterious part of the human body called the brain.
 To continue our series on the brain here on Hold That Thought, in today’s podcast we’re going to be hearing from one such scientist – Deanna Barch.

 Deanna Barch: So my name is Deanna Barch, and I am a professor of psychology and psychiatry, and I am the chair of the Department of Psychological and Brain Sciences.

 CN: More than 5 years ago, Barch became involved with the Human Connectome Project, a vast effort to map the wiring of the human brain.
 The project was created to look closely at the connections between how brains work and how we think, feel, and behave.